 She works closely with the Headteachers from our Catholic Cluster where schools work collaboratively to provide CPD, for example the Catholic NQT’s.

-Our Deputy Headteacher, Jane Myerscough, is a phonics and maths Lead Practitioner For Bury Local Authority.
+Our Co-Headteacher, Jane Myerscough, was a phonics and maths Lead Practitioner For Bury Local Authority.
 She has been working with other schools to share and develop practice, whilst accessing up to date training on both these key areas of the curriculum.

 She is also a KS1 moderator for the authority working with others schools to moderate the KS1 assessments.